 How much more can equity investors take?
 The S&P 500 fell by more than 5% not just once but three times in 2018, and the year ended with the largest weekly outflow in stock funds ($46 billion between Dec.
 5 and Dec.
 12) since Lipper began tracking weekly flows in 1992.

-Financial advisors, whether capital preservation is your top priority right now or you’re focused on risk-adjusted returns over a full market cycle, consider the contribution that Calamos Phineus Long/Short Fund (CPLIX) can make to your clients’ peace of mind.
+Financial advisors, whether capital preservation is your top priority right now or you’re focused on risk-adjusted returns over a full market cycle, consider the role that Calamos Phineus Long/Short Fund (CPLIX) can play in your clients’ portfolios.

 Further, we can divide the September to December period in two.
 The S&P struggled most from December 4 to December 24 when it fell -15.64% versus CPLIX's decline of -6.53%.

 Earlier, from September 21 to November 23, the S&P dropped -9.88% while CPLIX was down just -3.95%.

 Overall, during the stock market drawdown from September to December 2018, CPLIX outperformed the index by more than 1000 basis points (see chart below).